 At the total Fund level the assets are diversified across different investment managers, investment styles and asset classes.
 In allocating assets to an individual manager the need for diversification is balanced against the importance of allocating managers a sufficient portion of the Scheme's assets to allow them to contribute meaningfully to overall portfolio performance.
 The Investment Subcommittee are also mindful of the additional governance requirements of appointing additional managers.
-At the end of 2018 the number of investment managers of the Fund was 12 (2017: 12).
+At the end of 2017 the number of investment managers the Fund was 12, an increase from 10 at the end of the preceding year.
 The Investment Subcommittee, following the advice of the Investment Advisor, believe this number of investment managers provides sufficient diversification whilst not creating governance requirements that would be difficult to manage.